Deepshikha30/Deepshikha30/README.md

 <br/>

-- 🔭 I’m currently working on Data Science.
+- 🔭 I’m currently working on Machine Learning.
-- 🌱 I’m currently learning more about Computer Vision and NLP.
+- 🌱 I’m currently learning ML using python.
 - 👯 I’m looking to collaborate on some projects.
 - 🤔 I’m looking for help with object tracking.
 - 💬 Ask me about Power BI or any tech-related stuff.